New report: How to build your prospecting database

 2. Sales Qualified Leads (SQL) are further along the sales funnel and have indicated they are ready to buy.

-Find out more about outbound leads and how they differ in Why your MQLs and your SQLs are not EQL.
+Find out more about outbound leads and how they differ: Why your MQLs and your SQLs are not EQL.

 Inbound vs outbound lead generation

-It could be said that inbound and outbound leads are two sides of the same coin, and using a mix of both methods is the most effective way to generate leads.
+Inbound and outbound leads are two sides of the same coin, one pushing and one pulling.
+Using a mix of both methods is the most effective way to bring about effective B2B lead generation.

 What are the benefits of outbound lead generation?